-- 1. Removing Torx screw behind lens - Remove the Torx screw beside the lens under the rear tip as indicated below.
+1. Removing Torx screw behind lens

+Remove the Torx screw beside the lens under the rear tip as indicated below.

-- 1. Removing Torx screw beside the lens - 6.
-Turn the connector counterclockwise and remove from the lens.
+1. Removing Torx screw beside the lens

+6. Turn the connector counterclockwise and remove from the lens.

 - 1. Connector - 7.
-Remove the bulb by pushing it in and turning counterclockwise. - 8.
-Install the new bulb by pushing it in and turning clockwise. - 9.
+Remove the bulb by pushing in and turning counterclockwise. - 8.
+Install the new bulb by pushing and turning it clockwise. - 9.
 Properly reinstall the parts in the reverse order of their removal.